The Alliant

 Access to on-time colorectal cancer screenings can make the difference between life and death.
-Unfortunately, only 1 in 3 adults who need to be screened are doing it.
+Unfortunately, about a third of adults who need to be screened aren't doing it.
 Read on to learn about how you’re changing that through the Colorectal Cancer Alliance.

 Colorectal cancer strikes Black Americans harder than nearly any other group.
 Black Americans are almost 20% more likely to be diagnosed with colorectal cancer and 35% more likely to die from it than non-Hispanic whites.